 When Jack wakes up in the girl's room, there is a purple flowered pillow under his head.
 It moves between being on the pillow and being on the left side of the bed throughout the scene.
 See more »

 George 'Noodles' Stone:

-You know, it's like, I don't know, you float out, float out at sea, and then one day you find a port, say, 'I'm going to stay here a few days'.
+You know it's like, I dunno you... you float out... float out at sea then one day you find a port, say, 'I'm gonna stay here a few days'.
 A few days becomes a few years.
-And then you forgot where you were going in the first place.
-And then you realize you don't really give a shit about where you was going because you like where you're at.
+Then you forgot where you were going in the first place.
+Then you realize you don't really give a shit about where you was going, cause you like where you at.

 See more »

 The first couple of seconds of the Warner Bros Pictures logo are cut out.
 See more »

 An extended version of the film, dubbed the "Encore Edition" with an additional 12 minutes of new footage, was released on March 1, 2019 for a limited one-week engagement.
 The material consists of longer takes of musical numbers, as well as a brand-new, never-before-seen song "Clover", by Ally and Jackson.
 See more »

 I did not want to watch this movie but took my wife to see it, because we both saw the one with Kris Kristofferson and Barbra Streisand, growing up.
 The crowd was a lot older than we were(we are almost 50) it was the biggest screen they had at our theater and seats a lot but it was maybe half full on Sunday afternoon.
 Not one dry eye in the place, it had a great tempo and didn't drag on or have any lulls in the story.
 We were both very pleased and are still engaging in conversations about the movie.
 It's my opinion to highly recommend to everyone go out and watch a great movie and a heartfelt movie that redefines love in this time and age we live in.
 That is my two cents, hope you enjoy as much as we have.

 1,684 of 2,132 people found this review helpful.